KJ418/Project1/README.md

-Image of program results with test suite
+Image of program results with test suite file "test.py"
 <img width="847" height="688" alt="image" src="https://github.com/user-attachments/assets/9df8d5a2-ff6f-4237-8baf-f7c7f86e875e" />

+NOTE: AI chatbots was used in making this program, the below prompts were used in Copilot:
+"How to make sure JWKS endpoint is only serving unexpired keys" - to verify endpoint is functioning correctly "How to make sure a JWT's kid is found in the JWKS" - to verify "Make a test suite for this program" - used as a basis for the test.py test suite